 The latest development for lens implants is designed to cure astigmatism.
 The AcrySof Toric IOL reduces or eliminates the need for distance glasses after cataract surgery by treating astigmatism.
 Before this invention, patients with astigmatism would experience greatly improved vision after cataract surgery, but would still need to wear distance glasses in order to see their best.
 The Toric IOL brings the same astigmatism correction into the implant, making it much less likely after surgery that a patient would need that correction in glasses.

 If you have a cataract but are not a candidate for any of these lens implants, you will still get tremendous improvement in your vision with the latest technology.
 Dr. Friend uses Bausch + Lomb enVista (a new Glistening-free, hydrophobic acrylic IOL), Alcon AcrySof IQ and Tecnis Aspheric IOLs, both of which reduce spherical aberration to give patients the best night and low-light vision.

-Trusted for over 50 years, Eye Care Associates of New Jersey provides the best possible treatment specifically designed for you so you can see better.
+Trusted for over 50 years, Eye Care Associates of New Jersey provides the people of Elmwood Park and surrounding communities the best possible treatment specifically designed for you so you can see better.
 And feel better.
 Using state-of-the-art technology and 100% customized approach, we will help you regain your vision in no time.
 Call today to schedule your consultation with Dr. Friend at (201) 797-5100.